-Softball Tournament Umpires List - By May 1, 2015, each varsity head coach, regardless of his/her won/loss record, should submit via the password-protected online eligibility center a list of up to four (4) umpires from the Master List whose services you reject.
+Softball Tournament Umpires List - By May 10, 2020, each varsity head coach, regardless of his/her won/loss record, should submit via the password-protected online eligibility center a list of up to four (4) umpires from the Master List whose services you reject and six (6) umpires that you recommend.
 From this list a Master List of Umpires will be developed.